 How to Connect a New FireStick Remote to TV

 Ideally, the FireStick remote automatically pairs with the TV.
-If for some reason the process doesn’t take place automatically, the user can complete it manually by following these steps.
+If, for some reason, the process doesn’t take place automatically, you can complete it manually by following these steps.

-The remote might fail to connect even after following all the aforementioned steps.
+The remote might fail to connect even after following all the steps above.
 This issue can be blamed on CEC technology.